looneytkp/Popcorn-Time/README.md

-## The script automates the proceedure of installing Popcorn Time on your Linux PC.
+## This script automates the proceedure of manually downloading and installing Popcorn Time.
 ![popcorntime image](popcorn_img.jpeg)
 ### usage:
 The process can be executed using wget or by manually downloading, extracting and executing the script.
 Be sure to have an internet connection as it downloads the Popcorn Time package.